 Another unexpected bar-b-que option at Penguin Ed's is weekend breakfast at their Mission location.

 "My wife and I will typically eat breakfast there on a weekend," he said.
 "We end up seeing a lot of the same people.
 It's a really good local breakfast spot.
 I'm not sure that everybody knows about it.
 You kind of have to find it.
 It's a word-of-mouth thing.
 It's a loyal group that comes for breakfast."

-On July 3, Ed and his crews celebrated 25 years of serving up top quality smoked meats to Northwest Arkansas bar-b-que fans.
+On July 3, Ed and his crews will celebrate 25 years of serving up top quality smoked meats to Northwest Arkansas bar-b-que fans.
 It's been a long time coming.
 From smoking meat under a tent at a busy intersection, to a trailer, to a brick and mortar location; and then back to a trailer again before finding a permanent location, Ed said it's all been worth it.
 Even through the lean years.
 Along the way Penguin Ed's has been featured in countless press accounts from local media to the pages of the New York Times.
 Ed doesn't let the attention go to his head.